Created for expats living in Japan

 Website: https://www.city.taito.lg.jp/kurashi/foreigner/jigyoannai/japanese_class.html

 To be eligible to apply, you must be a resident of Taito-ku, or work or study there.
-The classes are divided in 3 levels.
+Furthermore, it is required that you have a Japanese residence card or special permanent resident certificate.
+The classes divided in 3 levels and there are no tuition fees.

 Asakusa Nihongo Dojo